vedderb/vesc_express/doc/lbmref.md

 ### spawn

 Use `spawn` to launch a concurrent process.
-Spawn takes a closure and and arguments to pass to that closure as its arguments: `(spawn closure arg1 ... argN)`.
-Optionally you can provide a numerical first argument that specifies stack size that the runtime system should allocate to run the process in: `(spawn stack-size closure args1 ... argN)`.
+Spawn takes a closure and arguments to pass to that closure as its arguments.
+The form of a spawn expression is `(spawn opt-name opt-stack-size closure arg1 ... argN)`.

 Each process has a runtime-stack which is used for the evaluation of